shahbazalamjobs/The-complete-web-development-bootcamp--by-Angela-Yu-2023/03-CSS/Readme.md

 - `When both an ID selector and a tag selector are used in CSS, the ID selector will take precedence over the tag selector.
 This is because ID selectors have a higher specificity value than tag selectors.`

-this is the one that we see on our web site.
+This is the one that we see on our web site.

 ![image](https://user-images.githubusercontent.com/125631878/230074193-ec1edba4-556f-4623-a9fb-9601af471909.png)